 As the saying goes, the pen is mightier than the sword.
 Pretty strong words!
 Pens have a great way of saying something about you without saying a word.
 A beautiful pen used at work, in a meeting or as a gift has a lot of meaning.
 If you wear a uniform at work a pen works as a perfect accent.
 I see many police officers that have collar brass along with name tags and badges.
 Many agencies use nickle.

 Two brass or nickle pens in a shirt pocket really help set off the look and add to it.
 I have experienced compliments many times or a, “Oh wow, that is a cool pen”, when I use my brass pen made with beautiful wood.

-I’m going to show you how to make a pen.
+I’m going to show you how to make a pen in 10 steps with pictures.
+The ten steps are listed below.
 This process only takes about a half hour, not including drying time of glue or epoxy.

 The required tools are:

 - Pen kit

 - Turning tool, sometimes called a knife.
 Each tool shape has a different name.